> The original Dead

 > The music can really enhance your enjoyment of a game.
 Thankfully, Tecmo

-mixture of pop rock with an occasional guitar solo to emphasize the action.
+a mixture of pop rock with an occasional guitar solo to emphasize the action.

 > DOA2's sound effects are locked and loaded.
 An assortment

 are well done.
 When a player hits a wall, you'll see and hear a huge fiery

 explosion (essentially the danger zone).
+Very cool!

 and sexy female combatants.
 There's plenty of modes to choose from:

-Attack, Survival, Tag Battle, Team Battle, Sparring, and Versus.
+Story, Time Attack, Survival, Tag Battle, Team Battle, Sparring, and Versus.

 Your taste in fighting games will effect your enjoyment of DOA2.

 For instance, I prefer hand-to-hand combat over weapons combat.
 Therefore,